-To enjoy the special vocabulary and vigour of the Broadway musical, that wonderfully stylised yet infinitely flexible version of American optimism set to song.
+A chance to enjoy the special vocabulary and vigour of the Broadway musical, that wonderfully stylised yet infinitely flexible version of American optimism set to song.

-To read each day the earnest prose of great American newspapers (praise the Lord, and peruse the New York Times and the Washington Post).
+And a chance to read each day the earnest prose of great American newspapers (praise the Lord, and peruse the New York Times and the Washington Post).
 The first sentence of an American broadsheet yarn can be a four-clause omnibus of piled-on fact.
 For an Oz hack, used to a lifetime of boiled-down, single-thought, fifteen-word intros, the American tradition is a feast of ornate oratory.
 America is so expansive, even its hacks can take a lot of space.